 The 170 Series Partnership with Perception Change Project at UNOG

 Perception Change Project at the United Nations Office in Geneva’s mission is to make information accessible while highlighting the role of Geneva based organizations in the promotion of the SDGs.
 The purpose of their 170 brochures series is to develop a list of tangible and attainable actions that the majority of individuals can achieve, while at the same time educating people on current development concerns.

 The Environmental Committee at IHEID has partnered with PCP to produce a brochure for the organization’s 170 series.
 This particular project comprises of 10 actions for each of the 17 SDGs in relation to climate change.
 The group of EC students came up with an extensive list of environmentally sustainable actions to help mitigate risks of climate change.
 Moreover, the students shortlisted places in the world which are already seeing the effects of climate change and a list of youth who are standing up against the foreseen threat and taking action in order to inspire readers.

-After extensive reviewing, editing and graphic designing, we expect that within the next couple of months the 170 series brochure in collaboration with the EC will come to fruition.
-And we hope that this collaboration with PCP is the start of a long partnership with more projects to come.
+We hope that this collaboration with PCP is the start of a long partnership with more projects to come.

 From left to right: Delphine Luisa, Pauline Seppey, Sarah Schoch, Anna Ploeg, Zaninka Ntagungira, Spencer Williams and Olivier Flamand-Lapointe